Rogue FM-6 Twin Functional Trainer Review: 11 Months of Real-World Use

 Assembly: Not a Solo Job

-The Rogue FM-6 is a two- (or three-) person project.
+The FM-6 is not a solo project.
 Period.

 Moving It: A Military Reality Check